deco3500-2017/SuzukiSwifts/README.md

 - Got voice recordings for the Kick starter video
 - Wrote the kickstarter video subtitles
 - Assisted content writing for poster
+--Prepared for the showcase with Daiki and Jack. (printing Poster and brochures.